camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 ### Scale up

-To scale a cluster of size 3 to cluster of size 6, first start new brokers.
-If you have deployed Zeebe in k8s you can run use `kubectl scale statefulset` command to start new brokers.
+To scale a cluster of size 3 to cluster of size 6, first start the new brokers.
+If you have deployed Zeebe in Kubernetes, you can use the command `kubectl scale statefulset` to start new brokers:

 ```
 kubectl scale statefuleset <zeebe-statefulset> --replicas=6
 ```

-The above command starts new brokers, but the new brokers are not part of the cluster yet.
-To actually scale the cluster, send the following request to Zeebe cluster.
+The command above starts new brokers, but the new brokers are not part of the cluster yet.
+To actually scale the cluster, send the following request to the Zeebe cluster:

 ```
 curl --request POST 'http://zeebe-gateway:9600/actuator/cluster/brokers' \